tbjers/dogstring-action/README.md

 ## Terms of use

 By using this action, Ponicode will send the content of all the Python files of your project to the Ponicode API in order to provide you with relevant information.
+None of your code will be stored, saved or shared to a third-party.

 # How to setup